 The cold sores are those little blister-like lesions that usually make their appearance on the lips, cheeks, chin, sometimes even inside the nostrils.
 They can hurt or give the sensation of burning or itching before they form the crust.
 They’re also known as fever blisters.
 They happen because of the virus called herpes simplex type 1 (or for short HSV-1).
 HSV-2 can also cause it, in some cases.

 In the USA, about 50 to 80% present oral herpes, the thing that makes them vulnerable for cold sores.
 There’s no cure for this infection and there’s no way to prevent them.
-However, there are some things you can do to reduce the frequency and duration of the symptoms.
+However, there are some things, such as herpagreens reviews, you can do to reduce the frequency and duration of the symptoms.

 The main cause of the cold sores is the herpes simplex virus, HSV-1 and HSV-2 – they’re contagious and can even be transmitted through close contact.
 Once the virus gets into your body, it can remain inactive – but if something triggers the virus, then a cold sore can develop.
 Some can have only one outbreak in their life, while others can have outbreaks every year.